Skip to main content

 API

-Another way you can use to import or export data is by using the API.
+Another way you have to import or export data is by using the REST API which is served by the app (not on the cloud).
 You can export the whole workspace (into a .bomist_dump file) through the API if needed or simply fetch and process the specific data you need.